For daily wit & wisdom, sign up for the Almanac newsletter.

 What are Spring Ephemerals?

-We call these early wildflowers “ephemerals” because most, if not all, of their growth dies back when it starts to get warm.
-They are perennials which grow from underground corms or rhizomes.
+We call these early wildflowers ephemerals because most, if not all, of their growth dies back when temperatures start to warm.
+They are perennials that grow from underground corms or rhizomes.
 They can put on such an early show because they have stored food in their bulbs from the previous year’s growth.

 Spring-blooming ephemerals bloom for only a few precious weeks; they need to complete most of their life cycle in the early spring before the trees, shrubs, and plants leaf out and take the available light.